Listen To This

 Sonic Twist’s® Debut Recording “Listen To This”

 The intuitive understanding between musicians is called “chemistry” and Listen To This, with Judi Silvano and Bruce Arnold has chemistry in abundance.
-The duets on this recording, some improvised, some composed, show a duo who are intensely tuned into every nuance as they follow the sonic twists and turns of these 12 striking songs.
+The duets on this recording, some “composing in the moment,” some composed, show a duo who are intensely tuned into every nuance as they follow the sonic twists and turns of these 12 striking songs.
 This is some deep listening.

 Listen To This opens with “Remembrances” a bluesy rumination that is made sinister by the use of a half step combined with a major 3rd.
-A free improv that become a story of life’s complexity.
+A “composing in the moment” piece that become a story of life’s complexity.

 - Space Lullaby: The welcoming release of majestic arpeggiated guitar chords ring out like church bells to Judi’s soaring melodies.